upperlinecode/flask-and-MongoDB/readme.md

 Environment variables are used to protect sensitive usernames and passwords.
 By hiding credentials, it is much more difficult for anyone to gain unauthorized access to sensitive data.

-Credentials are listed in a file called `.env`, and that file is then named in a repository's `.gitignore` file.
+Credentials are listed in a file called `.env`, and that should always then be listed in a repository's `.gitignore` file.
 By including `.env` in the `.gitignore`, the `.env` file will not be uploaded and shared to github.
 Instead, we will be able to use the credentials when we develop in our local environment, and when we push to the cloud we'll need to make sure to securely store the credentials in the platform itself.

 To use environment variables, we first need to install the `python-dotenv` module (and the `os` module) using the Terminal: